 CDOT eyeing more remote avalanche control by reloading gas exploders on I-70

-The Colorado Department of Transportation is eyeing more remote avalanche control by reloading the exploding eggs on I-70.
+The Colorado Department of Transportation is eyeing more remote avalanche control by reloading the exploding eggs on Interstate 70.

 You've likely seen the eggs sitting on the side of the road near the Eisenhower-Johnson tunnel along I-70.